atremblay/obsidian-math/Ordinary differential equations/Definitions/Nonlinear ODE.md

 The rate of change at $\mathbf{x}$ is now approximately a linear ODE in terms of $\mathbf{\Delta x}$.

 > [!todo] Taylor expansion
-> The [[Taylor's theorem|taylor expansion]] does not cover the exact same notation as here.
+> The [[../../Calculus/Taylor's theorem|taylor expansion]] does not cover the exact same notation as here.
 That's because that example only uses one function of x and y, but here we have n such functions.
 So just expand on that.

 > [!Important]
-> See [[Hartman-Grobman theorem]], not every fixed point can be linearlized.
+> See [[../Hartman-Grobman theorem]], not every fixed point can be linearlized.

 > [!important]